Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Background

 $\bullet$ \textbf{Quantum Circuit.} A quantum circuit is a common model used to express the computational process in quantum computing~\cite{nielsen2002quantum}.
 Each line in the circuit corresponds to a qubit, and a sequence of quantum operations is applied from left to right.
 For example, Figure~\ref{fig:bell} illustrates a quantum circuit that prepares the Bell state $\left|\beta_{00}\right> = \frac{1}{\sqrt 2}(\left|00\right>+\left|11\right>)$, which consists of an $H$ gate and a CNOT gate.

-$\bullet$ \textbf{Measurement.} In quantum devices, qubit information can only be obtained through \textit{measurement}.
+$\bullet$ \textbf{Measurement.} Qubit information can only be obtained in quantum devices through \textit{measurement}.
 Measuring a quantum system yields a classical value with a probability corresponding to the amplitude.
 The state of the quantum system then collapses into a basis state according to the obtained value.
 For example, when measuring a qubit in state $a\left|0\right>+b\left|1\right>$, the result 0 is obtained with probability $|a|^2$, and the state collapses into $\left|0\right>$; the result 1 is obtained with probability $|b|^2$, and the state collapses into $\left|1\right>$.
-This property introduces uncertainty and impacts the testing of quantum programs.
+This property introduces uncertainty and affects the testing of quantum programs.

 $\bullet$ \textbf{Quantum Operation.} A series of quantum gates can be represented as a unitary transform.
 However, measurement operations can disrupt the unitarity of the system.
-In quantum computing, a quantum operation is a mathematical model which is used to describe the general evolution, including both quantum gates and measurements, of a quantum system~\cite{nielsen2002quantum}.
-Given an input density operator $\rho$ (a $d \times d$ matrix), the quantum operation $\mathcal{E}$ transforms it to $\mathcal{E}(\rho)$.
+In quantum computing, a quantum operation is a mathematical model used to describe the general evolution of a quantum system, including both quantum gates and measurements, of a quantum system~\cite{nielsen2002quantum}.
+Given an input density matrix $\rho$ (a $d \times d$ matrix), the quantum operation $\mathcal{E}$ transforms it to $\mathcal{E}(\rho)$.
 This transformation can be represented by the operator-sum representation~\cite{nielsen2002quantum}, which is given by $\mathcal{E}(\rho) = \sum_i E_i \rho E_i^{\dagger}$, where $E_i$ is a $d \times d$ matrix.
 If $\sum_i E_i^{\dagger} E_i = I$, then $\mathcal{E}$ is called a \textit{trace-preserving} quantum operation.